Core Program Statement of Interest Process Overview

 Introduction

-The following information provides an overview of the SOI process from initial opening of the SOI period, which is typically in January, until the Board of Directors votes to authorize invitations to the MSBA's grant program at a subsequent winter Board meeting; this timeline may vary as needed.
-The MSBA reviews these dates annually and may adjust the opening and closing dates as may be needed.
+The following information provides an overview of the SOI process from the initial opening of the SOI period, which is typically during the month of January, through the Board of Directors vote to authorize invitations to the MSBA's grant program at a subsequent winter Board meeting; this timeline may vary as needed.
+The MSBA reviews these dates for the Core Program and ARP annually and may adjust the opening and closing dates as may be needed.
 Each year, the SOI opening information is published on the MSBA’s website.
-In addition, each superintendent receives email communications in advance of the SOI opening, on the day of and throughout the filing period until the closure of the filing period.
+In addition, each superintendent receives email communications in advance of the SOI opening, on the day of, and throughout the filing period until the closure of the filing period.

 The SOI Filing Period